peteroupc/html3dutil/doc/tutorial-camera.md

 The concepts of _eye space_, _camera space_, and _world space_, as well as the concepts of _projection_, _view_, _model-view_, and _world_ matrices, are merely conventions, which exist for convenience in the HTML 3D Library and many other 3D graphics libraries.

-When the graphics pipeline (outside of the HTML 3D Library) draws a triangle, line or point, all it really expects is the location of that primitive's vertices in _clip space_, which is a normalized space with a fixed range.
+When the graphics pipeline (outside of the HTML 3D Library) draws a triangle, line or point, all it really expects is the location of that primitive's vertices in _clip space_.
 A so-called _vertex shader_  communicates those locations to the graphics pipeline using the input it's given.
 Although the vertex shader can use projection, view, and world matrices to help the pipeline find a vertex's clip space coordinates, it doesn't have to, and can use a different paradigm for this purpose.
 For example, the vertex shader can be passed vertex coordinates that are already in clip space and just output those coordinates without transforming them.

 ## Other Pages <a id=Other_Pages></a>